vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

 What is RabbitMQ (RMQ)?

-RabbitMQ is an open source message-queuing software which helps in facilitating message exchange between 2 or more applications.
-The exchange of messages is done via queue which is defined by administrator.
-An application can publish a message to the queue which can be retrieve or consumed by a different application.
+RabbitMQ is an open source message-queuing software that helps facilitate message exchange between two or more applications.
+The exchange of messages is done via a queue, defined by the administrator.
+An application can publish a message to the queue, which can be retrieved or consumed by a different application.

 The queue-manager software stores the messages until a receiving application connects and takes a message off the queue.
-The receiving application then processes the message in an appropriate manner.
+The receiving application then suitably processes the message.

-When you have a multi-cell vCD deployment in your environment, the vCD cells talks to each other and exchange information.
+When you have a multi-cell vCD deployment in your environment, the vCD cells talk to each other and exchange information.
 This exchange of information is facilitated via RabbitMQ.

-When a vCloud Director Cell wishes to exchange messages (such as system notifications or any other update) with another vCloud Director cell, it places that message within an AMQP broker (Such as RMQ) in one of the queue defined by Administrator.
+When a vCloud Director Cell wishes to exchange messages (such as system notifications or any other update) with another vCloud Director cell, it places that message within an AMQP broker (Such as RMQ) in one of the queues defined by the Administrator.

-The recipient vCloud Director Cell then retrieves the message from the queue and processes it and if needed it can publish a message back to queue for the source cell from where message was originated.
+The recipient vCloud Director Cell then retrieves the message from the queue and processes it, and if needed, it can publish a message back to the queue for the source cell from where the message was originated.

 2: Download and Import RabbitMQ public key

-b: Create rabbitmq.config file in /etc/rabbitmq directory with below contents
+b: Create a rabbitmq.config file in the /etc/rabbitmq directory with the below contents

 e: Enable RabbitMQ UI on http://server-name:15672/